aozisik/php-csv-importer/README.md

-php-csv-importer
+CSV IMPORT
 ================

-Imports CSV file through an ajax interface to a mysql table
+It's a php + ajax script that can import large csv files to a mysql table.